 Supplemental Questionnaire: Applicants are required to complete a Supplemental Questionnaire as part of the application process.
 The purpose of the Supplemental Questionnaire is to obtain specific information regarding an applicant's experience in relation to the Minimum Qualifications for this position.
 Applicants must also complete the official application.

-The multiple-choice exam will be administered either on a computer or in a paper format.
+The multiple-choice examinations will be administered either on a computer or in a paper format.
 The type of format will depend on the size of the qualified applicant pool.
-Qualified candidates will be notified of the type of exam format in their exam appointment notification.
+Qualified candidates will be notified of the type of exam format in their exam appointment notifications.

 A passing score must be achieved in order to be placed/ranked on the Eligible List.
 The hiring department may administer additional position-specific selection procedures to make final hiring decisions.